BYU vs. South Florida NCAA Football Odds, Plays and Insights | September 25, 2021

 South Florida Stats and Trends

-- South Florida has covered the spread on one occasion this season.

-- This season, the Bulls won ATS in their only game as an underdog of 23 points or more.
+- The Bulls have been underdogs by 23.5 points or more once this season and covered the spread.

-- South Florida's games this year have hit the over on two of three set point totals (66.7%).
+- South Florida's games this year have gone over the total in two out of three opportunities (66.7%).

-- When South Florida records more than 16.7 points, it is 1-1 against the spread and 1-1 overall.
+- South Florida is 1-1 against the spread and 1-1 overall when the team scores more than 16.7 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.